 If you are troubled by the difficulty level of Everest Base Camp then don’t worry.
-It is much more comfortable than the Annapurna (8,091m), Langtang and Manaslu Region ( 8,156 m) trekking in Nepal.
-There is less uphill walking which is more fatigued.
-However, the less amount of the air and oxygen level is the problem.
+It is much more comfortable than the Annapurna (8,091m), Langtang, and Manaslu Region ( 8,156 m) trekking in Nepal.
+There is less uphill walking which is more fatiguing.
+However, the less amount of air and oxygen level is the problem.

-If you are caught in the altitude sickness you will be in the greatest trouble.
-However, the altitude sickness is not only for the people who are traveling to these places for the first time.
-For the locals also the altitude might affect sometimes.
-Therefore, the difficulty in Everest region trekking in Nepal is immeasurable.
+If you are caught in altitude sickness you will be in the greatest trouble.
+However, altitude sickness is not only for the people who are traveling to these places for the first time.
+For the locals also the altitude might affect them sometimes.
+Therefore, the difficulty in the Everest region trekking in Nepal is immeasurable.
 It is unpredictable as well.

-Here are the few things which makes the Everest Base Camp Difficult for the normal people.
+Here are a few things which make the Everest Base Camp Difficult for normal people.
 However, these things are very ordinary.
-If you are healthy and have the great deal of the compassion and enthusiasm and heed the instructions of the guides there is no problem while doing Everest Base Camp Trekking or also called as the EBC Trek.
+If you are healthy and have a great deal of compassion and enthusiasm and heed the instructions of the guides there is no problem while doing Everest Base Camp Trekking or also called the EBC Trek.

-This makes trekkers uneasy during their sleep and stay beyond the Tengboche.
+This makes trekkers uneasy during their sleep and stays beyond the Tengboche (3,860 m).
 Therefore, always heed the instructions of the guides.
-This will definitely help you avoid the sickness for the successful trip.
+This will definitely help you avoid sickness for a successful trip.

-In just about a week’s time the trekkers on the course of Everest Base Camp Trek or EBC Trek have to experience these three forests belts.
+In just about a week’s time, the trekkers on the course of Everest Base Camp Trek or EBC Trek have to experience these three forest belts.
 Temperate Coniferous forests are found until trekkers reach the Sagarmatha National Park entrance gate.

 Alpine and Sub Alpine Forests belts are found in the region up until Tengboche (3,860 m).
 Beyond Dingboche (4,410 m) trekkers have to experience the Tundra Vegetation.
-Therefore, the change in vegetation always create the difficult environment.
+Therefore, the change in vegetation always creates a difficult environment.